-- FCA consequences of a prohibition of a particular individual engaged in exempt regulated activities.
-However, the FCA may consider it appropriate in some cases to disapply an exemption where it decides that the member concerned is not fit and proper to carry out exempt regulated activities in accordance with section 327 of the Act (Exemption from the general prohibition). - 16.7 As an alternative to making an order to disapply an exemption, the FCA may consider issuing a private warning.
-A private warning may be appropriate where the FCA has concerns in relation to a member's fitness and propriety but feels that its concerns in relation to the conduct of exempt regulated activities can be more appropriately addressed by a private warning than by a disapplication of the member's exemption. - 16.8 When it decides whether to exercise its power to disapply an exemption from the general prohibition in relation to a member, the FCA will take into account all relevant circumstances which may include, but are not limited to, the following factors: - (1) Disciplinary or other action taken by the relevant designated professional body, where that action relates to the fitness and propriety of the member concerned: where the FCA considers that its concerns in relation to the fitness and propriety of the member concerned may be, or have been adequately addressed by disciplinary or other action taken by the relevant designated professional body it may consider not making a disapplication order in addition to such action; however, where the FCA considers that its concerns, and in particular, any risks presented to the member's clients in respect of its exempt regulated activities, are not adequately addressed by that action, the FCA will consider making a disapplication order; - (2) The significance of the risk which the member presents to its clients: if the FCA is satisfied that there is a significant risk to clients and consumers it may consider making a disapplication order; - (3) The extent of the member's compliance with rules made by the FCA under section 332(1) of the Act (Rules in relation to whom the general prohibition does not apply) or by the relevant designated professional body under section 332(3) of the Act; - 16.9 Where the FCA is considering whether to exercise its power to make a disapplication order in relation to a member, it will liaise closely with the relevant designated professional body. - 16.10 Where the FCA is considering making a disapplication order against a member as a result of a breach of rules made by the FCA under section 323(1) of the Act, it will take into account any proposed application by the member concerned for authorisation under the Act.
+16.6 The FCA will also take into account the potentially more serious consequences that a disapplication of an exemption will have for the member concerned compared with the consequences of a prohibition of a particular individual engaged in exempt regulated activities.
+However, the FCA may consider it appropriate in some cases to disapply an exemption where it decides that the member concerned is not fit and proper to carry out exempt regulated activities in accordance with section 327 of the Act (Exemption from the general prohibition).

+As an alternative to making an order to disapply an exemption, the FCA may consider issuing a private warning.
+A private warning may be appropriate where the FCA has concerns in relation to a member's fitness and propriety but feels that its concerns in relation to the conduct of exempt regulated activities can be more appropriately addressed by a private warning than by a disapplication of the member's exemption.

+When it decides whether to exercise its power to disapply an exemption from the general prohibition in relation to a member, the FCA will take into account all relevant circumstances which may include, but are not limited to, the following factors:

+(1) Disciplinary or other action taken by the relevant designated professional body, where that action relates to the fitness and propriety of the member concerned: where the FCA considers that its concerns in relation to the fitness and propriety of the member concerned may be, or have been adequately addressed by disciplinary or other action taken by the relevant designated professional body it may consider not making a disapplication order in addition to such action; however, where the FCA considers that its concerns, and in particular, any risks presented to the member's clients in respect of its exempt regulated activities, are not adequately addressed by that action, the FCA will consider making a disapplication order;

+- (2) The significance of the risk which the member presents to its clients: if the FCA is satisfied that there is a significant risk to clients and consumers it may consider making a disapplication order; - (3) The extent of the member's compliance with rules made by the FCA under section 332(1) of the Act (Rules in relation to whom the general prohibition does not apply) or by the relevant designated professional body under section 332(3) of the Act;

+Where the FCA is considering whether to exercise its power to make a disapplication order in relation to a member, it will liaise closely with the relevant designated professional body.

+Where the FCA is considering making a disapplication order against a member as a result of a breach of rules made by the FCA under section 323(1) of the Act, it will take into account any proposed application by the member concerned for authorisation under the Act.
 The FCA may refrain from making a disapplication order pending its consideration of the application for authorisation.

-Applications under section 329(3) for variation or revocation of disapplication orders original order;
+Applications under section 329(3) for variation or revocation of disapplication orders